-The EBU clear print guidelines are available in docx and pdf format (January 2017) currently only in English.
+The EBU clear print guidelines are available (pdf format, January 2017).
 The document offers basic principles with good practice examples for printed documents that you can easily apply.
-For fuller information on the accessiblity of information, see our Making Information Accessible For All page.
+The guidelines are also available in German, and Lithuanian (pdf files July, 2017).

 As for all children, it is vital for young blind and partially sighted youngsters to have access to and enjoy a good education.
 Inclusive education helps to build an inclusive society.
 Inclusive education teaches visually impaired and sighted children to learn and play together, making the concept of diversity and equality a practical and natural way of thinking for them.